 The VCBB, however, remains concerned about ensuring the viability of the networks being constructed and the sustainability of the services being provided with BEAD funding if a \$30 per month price for the low-cost service option is required of all prospective subgrantees.
 The VCBB has conducted preliminary research under the assumption that low-income households can generally afford to spend up to 1 percent of their monthly income on fixed broadband connectivity.
 (The basis for this assumption of one percent is explained in Requirement 20, the middle class affordability plan section).
 That means a one-person household living in Vermont at 100 percent of the poverty line could spend up to \$10.73 per month on fixed broadband.
 At 200 percent of the poverty line, a one-person household could spend up to \$21.47 per month on a fixed broadband connection.
-According to the 2021 Census data, approximately 10.4 percent of Vermonters have incomes below 100 percent of the poverty level and 14.1 percent have incomes between 101-200 percent.35 These families would be eligible for Affordable Connectivity Program support of \$30 per month and some would also be eligible for Lifeline support of up to \$9.25 per month.
+According to the 2021 Census data, approximately 10.4 percent of Vermonters have incomes below 100 percent of the poverty level and 14.1 percent have incomes between 101-200 percent.
+These families would be eligible for Affordable Connectivity Program support of \$30 per month and some would also be eligible for Lifeline support of up to \$9.25 per month.

 Taking into account these factors, the VCBB sets the standard for BEAD subgrantees' low-cost broadband service option at or below \$45 per month.
 At this rate, monthly fees for eligible households could be as low \$5.75 per month if enrolled in both Affordable Connectivity Program and Lifeline.
-Prospective subgrantees that offer the low-cost service plan at or below \$45 per month will automatically fulfill the low-cost plan requirement and therefore be eligible to enter the scoring phase.
+Prospective subgrantees that offer the low-cost service plan at or below \$45 per month will automatically fulfil the low-cost plan requirement and therefore be eligible to enter the scoring phase.

-At the VCBB's discretion, prospective subgrantees may also be allowed to fulfill the low-cost service plan requirement with a low-cost broadband service option at higher than \$45 per month, but in no instancenot to exceed \$75 per month, upon a showingby demonstrating to the VCBB of a compelling rationale in their proposal to substantiate the reasonable necessity for the higher cost and the efforts taken to first attempt to meet the \$45 per month plan prior to presenting a higher cost plan.
+At the VCBB's discretion, prospective subgrantees may be allowed to fulfill the low-cost service plan requirement with a low-cost broadband service option at higher than \$45 per month, but in no instance to exceed \$75 per month, upon a showing to the VCBB of a compelling rationale in their proposal to substantiate the higher cost.
 The VCBB, for example, would expect a showing that overall rurality and low population density of the proposed project area demands a higher monthly fee because of the higher cost of deployment.
 Prospective subgrantees that include a low-cost option that is above the \$45 per month amount should include in their proposals information about the income levels and any other demographic information they have relied on to determine the need to exceed the \$45 per month amount, including information used to calculate the average revenue per user needs of their network, anticipated subscription rates for the general population in the project area, and anticipated low-income subscription rates in the project area.